Mohammed-Ehsan02/twitter-clone/README.md

 I personally contributed on the Back-End part managing and storing the tweets in the database.

 # Tools Used.
-Front-End - Developed using React Js.
+ Front-End - Developed using React.
-Back-End - Developed using Node Js, Express Js.
+ Back-End - Express framework in Node.js.

 # Check out the project here.
  https://laimoon.com/virtual-internship/twitter-clone-project.html